jupyterlab/jupyter-ai/docs/source/users/index.md

 :::{attention}
 :name: open-ai-privacy-cost
 The chat interface sends data to generative AI models hosted by third parties.
-Please be careful not to send confidential or sensitive data using the chat interface.
-In addition, please review your model provider's privacy policy and cost information to understand your payment obligations when using the chat interface.
+Please review your model provider's privacy policy to understand how it may use the data you send to it.
+Review its pricing model so that you understand your payment obligations when using the chat interface.
 :::

 Once you have started JupyterLab, click the new "chat" icon in the side panel to open the chat interface.